15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-This minor basilica, originally part of the Monastery of Jonqueres, was relocated stone by stone to its current spot in the Eixample district in the late 19th century.
+This minor basilica, originally part of the Monastery of Jonqueres, was relocated stone by stone to its current spot in the Eixample neighborhood in the late 19th century.

-It’s a stunning blend of Gothic and Romanesque architecture.
-The church has stained glass windows and beautiful archways, as well as a bell tower that was added in 1879.
+The architecture is a blend of Gothic and Romanesque, with stained glass windows and beautiful archways, as well as a bell tower that was added in 1879.

 It wasn’t until 2009 that Pope Benedict XVI designated it as a minor basilica, making it the 8th in Barcelona.